playcanvas/blog/blog/2022-09-02-playcanvas-releases-gltf-viewer-2-0.md

 [![glTF Viewer Left Panel](/img/gltf-viewer-hierarchy.png)](/img/gltf-viewer-hierarchy.png)

 Buttons to control viewer settings can now be found at the bottom of the 3D view.
-These buttons open options for camera, lighting and debug rendering (plus a fullscreen toggle).
+These buttons open options for camera, lighting, and debug rendering (plus a fullscreen toggle).

 [![glTF Viewer Buttons](/img/gltf-viewer-buttons.gif)](/img/gltf-viewer-buttons.gif)